studoverse/katerbase/README.md

 In this example `CronJob::state` will always be set.
 Depending on `successfullyFinished`, one of the two if branches will get evaluated when calling the `update` lambda.

 The `update` argument is in contrast to the `filter` argument not a list of operations but a true lambda.
 The `update` lambda puts all [update operators](#update-operators) into a private `MutableMap<String, MutableList<MongoPair>>` inside the currently prepared `UpdateOperation` object.
 Therefore, all update operators like `setTo` or `incrementBy` that are called at runtime will be added to that `MutableMap`.
 Other update operators that are in this lambda but are not executed will therefore be not seen by the `UpdateOperation`.
-This API pattern is also known by the Kotlin [kotlinx.html](https://github.com/Kotlin/kotlinx.html) library and allows an idiomatic Kotlin experience while preparing the update operation.
+This API pattern is also used by the Kotlin [kotlinx.html](https://github.com/Kotlin/kotlinx.html) library and allows an idiomatic Kotlin experience while preparing the update operation.
 Therefore, all Kotlin language features like branches, functions and loops are available in the `update` lambda.

 ### updateMany